 Here are my favourite cuisines with some dishes I recommend.

 - Feijoada: beans, beef and pork stew accompanied of several side dishes such as rice, stir-fried collard greens, peeled and sliced oranges.
-Considered a national dish in Brazil, it is a rather heavy meal, so Brazilians only have it once in a while.
+Considered a national dish in Brazil, it is a rather heavy meal, so Brazilians don’t have it everyday.

 - “Brazilian” Pizza: In Brazil the pizza is always baked in a wood-fired brick oven.
 There is a great variety of toppings, oregano being usually present.
 But the differences lie not only in the preparation; pizza in Brazil is frequently consumed in celebrations, after successful business negotiations, etc. It is not considered fast-food.